Prerequisite/Corequisite Key

 3 credit hours

-Research provides the opportunity for students to develop and execute their own research project.
-Each student will produce an empirical research paper and present their study to their peers at the conclusion of the course.
-As the course fulfills the psychology degree capstone requirement, it is recommended that students have successfully completed many of their required psychology courses prior to enrollment.
-Enrollment is limited to 20 students, and preference given to students in their senior year.
+The Research Capstone offers students the option to develop and execute their own research project.
+Each student produces an empirical research paper and then present their study to their peers at the conclusion of the course.
+As a capstone requirement option, students have most of their required psychology courses prior to enrollment.
+Enrollment is limited to 15 students, and preference is given to students in their senior year.

 PSYCH 391